Pokemon Sword and Shield: Two ways to get a discount

-You can catch a super-hot Nintendo Switch Pokemon game for under $50 with eBay seller Rushhourwholesaler's tempting Black Friday deal (which seems like it's going to extend through Cyber Monday): get Pokemon Sword or Shield for $47.99.
+The stress of the holidays make this time of year prime for checking out and immersing yourself in your favorite games.
+And what games are more beloved than Pokemon?
+You can catch a super-hot Nintendo Switch Pokemon game for under $50 with eBay seller Rushhourwholesaler's tempting Black Friday deal, which is still going strong: get Pokemon Sword or Shield for $47.99.

-There's yet another option worth considering: Geek Alliance (via Rakuten) has Pokemon Sword or Pokemon Shield for $55.49 -- and your purchase also nets you Rakuten points worth $11.
+There's yet another option worth considering: Geek Alliance (via Rakuten) has Pokemon Sword or Pokemon Shield for $55.49 -- and through this Friday, December 6, your purchase also nets you Rakuten points worth $8.25.
 Those points (which require you to have a Rakuten account) are nearly as good as cash: They can be applied to any other purchase you make from the online store.
-In fact, you could purchase one of the games for $55.49, claim your points, then come back and get the other for $44.49.
-(The math: $55.49 minus $11.)
+In fact, you could purchase one of the games for $55.49, claim your points, then come back and get the other for $47.24.
+(The math: $55.49 minus $8.25.)

 These two new Pokemon games sold more than 6 million copies over launch weekend.
 I won't suggest which one to get; it depends on which exclusive Pokemon you want: Monsters like Deino, Hydreigon and Farfetch'd come in Sword, while Tyranitar, Goodra and Galarian Ponyta are exclusive to Shield.